lucataglia/react-native-keycloak-plugin/README.md

 ### App configuration

-Please configure [Linking](https://facebook.github.io/react-native/docs/linking.html) module, including steps for handling Universal links (This might get changed due to not being able to close the tab on leave, ending up with a lot of tabs in the browser).
+Please configure [Linking](https://facebook.github.io/react-native/docs/linking.html) module, including steps for handling Universal links<br>
+This might get changed due to not being able to close the tab on leave, ending up with a lot of tabs in the browser.<br>
+_[Not needed if you're using React Native >= 0.60]_

-Also, add the applinks:<APPSITE HOST> entry to the Associated Domains Capability of your app.
+Also, add the applinks: `<APPSITE HOST>` entry to the Associated Domains Capability of your app.

 ### Imports